fingerprintjs/blog-android-wallpaper-id-demo/README.md

 The source code of the demo application that calculates an ID for a device using wallpaper images.
 The ID is scoped to a device and will be identicall in any application.

 This repository is created for research and educational purposes only.
 Consider reading the original [article](https://https://fingerprintjs.com/blog/wallpaper-id) about the research.

+## License

+This library is MIT licensed.
+Copyright FingerprintJS, Inc. 2020-2021.